Ultimate Cheatsheet For Hiring RIGHT Performance Marketing Agency7 min read

 Client portfolio helps you see the bigger picture of who they are doing business with.
 What kind of challenges they came across and what kind of work they did.

-Diversification of clients from different business verticals is a plus as it provides cross business and cross-vertical learning.
+Diversification of clients from different business verticals is a plus point as it provides cross-business and cross-vertical learning.

 Ask for the credentials of the team.
 A background check of the core team would give an idea of how reliable they can be.
 Don’t hesitate to ask for the team lead and their past work experience.

 These days most of the Ad networks have their certifications on the agency level.
 Google, Facebook all have certified partners as well as individual certifications.

 Certification ensures that the agencies have the right guidance, dedicated support, and training to help you grow and succeed.